Satellite Ops

 Long term plans involve becoming a ground station for ISS telebridge school contacts through ARISS.

 The club operates a 'portable' station for field day or school outreach programs.
 It includes a Yaesu FT-847 radio, Yaesu G-5500 Rotor, circularly polarized 2M and 70CM antennas, and ARR preamps.
-We deployed this system to our Field Day location and running QRP in a low spot (below buildings and trees) managed about 30 contacts...we could have run more power, but we really needed to stress test the system, and get a feel for SSB operations over satellite.
+We deploy this system to our Field Day location and running QRP in a low spot (below buildings and trees) and despite the pileups, still manage to get plenty of contacts...as with any field day operation, there is always something to fix or improve on.

-The club's main station is located at our club facility in Fort Worth where we have an Icom IC-910H (with another FT-847 for backup), SPID RAS Az/El Rotor with Green Heron controller, M2 Antennas 2MCP14 and 436CP30 with polarity switchers, and more ARR preamps.
-When the ISS gets the HamTV high speed video system operational, we will also have a HamTV downlink station operational.
+May 2023 - The club started building a 'permanent' ground station at our club facility in Fort Worth.
+We have an Icom IC-910H (now replaced with an IC-9700), SPID RAS Az/El Rotor with Green Heron controller, M2 Antennas 2MCP14 and 436CP30 with polarity switchers, and more ARR preamps.

 Entire assembly was tested for SWR, electrical controls, and mechanical movements at ground level, then moved to the roof.
 It is on a Rohn NPRM with about 500# of ballast...mast is 10' tall...we looked into making it shorter, but the current height fits well with obstructions etc. Note Preamp Box half way up mast.